 Maintaining Safe Operating Area is vital

-Under fault situations, a Battery Isolation MOSFET normally goes into linear mode due to voltages being developed across circuit inductance at high current when the fault causes a deep discharge.
+Under fault situations, a battery isolation MOSFET normally goes into linear mode due to voltages being developed across circuit inductance at high current when the fault causes a deep discharge.
 So, maintaining a strong SOA is vital.
-Nexperia’s MOSFET technology lends itself to superior SOA and with the 50/55 V ASFETs we have optimized the performance for discharges between 1 and 10 ms. That means for example the PSMN1R5-50YLH can handle a discharge of up to 5 A @ 40 V for 1 ms.
+Nexperia’s MOSFET technology lends itself to superior SOA and with the 50/55 V ASFETs we have optimized the performance for discharges between 1 and 10 ms. That means for example the 5*6 mm PSMN1R5-50YLH can handle a linear mode discharge of up to 5 A @ 40 V for 1 ms and the 8*8 mm PSMNR90-50SLH can handle up to 8.1 A under the same conditions.

 Optimizing avalanche capability

 Battery isolation MOSFETs are usually positioned remotely from the load and can be subjected to unclamped inductive spiking (UIS).
 By optimising the VDS voltage (50 V) closer to the battery voltage (36 V) helps reduce the energy dissipated by at least 20% and avoid potential failure when compared to a 60 VDS part.
 But given the ruggedness of the typical applications, then avalanche events are potentially quite common.
-Nexperia’s PSMN1R5-50YLH has a single pulse avalanche rating (EAS) @ 25 A of 2000 mJ and can handle such events repeatedly.
+Nexperia’s PSMN1R5-50YLH has a single pulse avalanche rating (EAS) @ 25 A of 2000 mJ and can handle such events repeatedly, while the PSMNR90-50SLH goes up to 7400 mJ.

 Expanding an already proven portfolio

-With the relase of these dedicated 50/55 V ASFETs, Nexperia is the first to specifically target 36 V battery systems with a 50 V rated MOSFET.
+With the release of dedicated 50/55 V ASFETs, Nexperia is the first to specifically target 36 V battery systems with a 50 V rated MOSFET.
 Optimizing for SOA, ID rating and avalanche capability while maintaining good RDS(on), provides designers with an extremely robust battery isolation solution.
-With a DC current rating of 200 A and a calculated silicon limit of 312 A, this industry leading performance in a 5*6 mm footprint builds on Nexperia’s portfolio of proven ASFETs for Battery Isolation.
+With the choice of a DC current rating of 200 A and a calculated silicon limit of 312 A (LFPAK56) or 410 A and a calculated silicon limit of 425 A (LFPAK88), this industry leading performance builds on Nexperia’s portfolio of proven ASFETs for Battery Isolation and 50/55 V for 36 V DC motors.